 (optional) Indicates that this method is accessible to an ODBC or JDBC client as a stored procedure.
 Only class methods may be projected as SQL Stored Procedures.

-If you want, you may enter the implementation (code) for the new method by typing lines of source code into the text editor window.
-You can also enter this source code after running the wizard using the Class Editor.
+If you want, you may enter the implementation (code) for the new method by typing lines of source code into the Class Editor.
+You can also enter this source code after running the wizard.

-After running the New Method wizard the Class Editor window is updated to include the new method definition.
+After running the New Method wizard, the Class Editor is updated to include the new method definition.
 You can edit it using either the Class Editor or the Class Inspector.
 For example:

 /// This is a Person class